yarmakdima-dev/openbrain-public/README.md

 ## What it does

-- **Capture**: Telegram bot accepts text and voice notes in 4 languages (EN, RU, PL, DE).
-Voice is transcribed via Whisper.
-Capture is silent by default — the bot acknowledges briefly and stores.
+- **Capture**: Two surfaces, one store.
+Telegram bot accepts text and voice notes in 4 languages (EN, RU, PL, DE), with voice transcribed via Whisper — capture is silent by default, the bot acknowledges briefly and stores.
+External LLMs (Claude, ChatGPT) write directly through the MCP server using the same write tools and tagging pipeline, so an entry captured in a chat thread is indistinguishable from one captured on the phone.
 - **Store**: PostgreSQL with pgvector for semantic search.
 Entries get auto-tagged on capture (who, topic, type, language) via an LLM metadata pass.
 A typed-edge table (`entry_relations`) tracks how entries connect — `spawned_from`, `continues`, `contradicts` — so the system holds a graph, not just a log.
 - **Retrieve**: Hybrid search (vector + keyword).
 MCP server exposes the memory as tools to external AI clients (Claude Desktop, ChatGPT, any MCP-speaking tool) — both read tools and write tools (`add_entry`, `update_entry`, `set_status`), with parent-entry linkage so an external assistant can attach notes or maintenance edits to an existing thread of thought.
 - **Proactive**: Daily briefing at a configurable time picks open tasks by urgency.
 Weekly review summarizes patterns.
 A Monday triage step surfaces drift across the backlog.